DanielMaritim/react-element/README.md

 So whats a React element?
 React element is the smallest building block of a React app

 A React Element is what gets returned from components.
-It's an object that virtually describes the DOM node that a component represents
+It's an object that virtually describes the DOM node that a component represents.An element is a plain object describing a component instance or DOM node and its desired properties.

  It is an immutable description object and you can not apply any methods on it.